Extern Training Program

 - Attend weekly supervision at a mutually agreed upon time with their assigned supervisor(s).

-- Maintain an average of 6-8 direct service hours per week (direct service hours include in-office sessions as well as off-site school consultations, professional consultations, etc.).
+- Maintain a minimum average of 8 direct service hours per week (direct service hours include in-office sessions as well as off-site school consultations, professional consultations, etc.).
 You will need to consult with your graduate program to ensure that this complies with your direct hour requirement.

-- Externs may also be asked to assist in additional projects such as community-engagement that supports Intuition’s goal of making services widely accessible and/or professional learning events hosted and/or co-sponsored by Intuition that support Intuition’s goal of offering exceptional services.
+- Externs may also be asked to assist in additional projects such as community-engagement that supports Intuition Wellness’ goal of making services widely accessible and/or professional learning events hosted at and/or sponsored by Intuition Wellness that support a goal of offering exceptional services.

 - Good oral and written communication skills